Bald Eagle Information and Guidelines

 Click here for the job description for Membership Coordinator.

-Founded in 1917, Golden Gate Audubon engages people to experience the wonder of birds and to translate that wonder into actions that protect native bird populations and their habitats.
+Founded in 1917, Golden Gate Bird Alliance engages people to experience the wonder of birds and to translate that wonder into actions that protect native bird populations and their habitats.

-Golden Gate Audubon is an equal opportunity employer.
+Golden Gate Bird Alliance is an equal opportunity employer.
 People of color, women, people of all sexual orientations, and those with diverse backgrounds are strongly encouraged to apply.
 Our staff and board value diversity and are committed to respect and inclusiveness.

 To apply, send a resume and cover letter to jobs@goldengateaudubon.org